 The Sales Cockpit is a combination of selected behaviors, data, and goals into one single tool.

-With this dashboard, your sales rep will have easy access to leads, customers’ insights, and quota attainment.
+With this dashboard, your sales rep will have easy access to leads, customers’ insights, and sales quota attainment.

 And when you integrate this tool to your CRM tool and other relevant extensions, you will have created the ultimate tool to help you take the right sales actions and increase profits.